Kathryn Hunter

-Aikaterini Hadjipateras (Αικατερίνη Χατζηπατέρα; born 9 April 1957), known professionally as Kathryn Hunter, is an actress and theatre director known for her work in physical theatre.
+Aikaterini Hadjipateras (Αικατερίνη Χατζηπατέρα; born 9 April 1957), known professionally as Kathryn Hunter, is an American-born British actress and theatre director known for her work in physical theatre.
 Hunter has appeared as Arabella Figg in the Harry Potter film series, as Eedy Karn in the Disney+ Star Wars series Andor, and as the Three Witches in Joel Coen's The Tragedy of Macbeth.
 Hunter's accolades include the Olivier Award for Best Actress and the New York Film Critics Circle Award for Best Supporting Actress.

 Early life and education

-Hunter was born in New York to Greek parents, and was raised in England.
+Hunter was born as Aikaterini Hadjipateras on 9 April 1957 in New York, United States, to Greek parents.
+She was raised in England.
 She has a twin sister and two brothers.

 Hunter trained at the Royal Academy of Dramatic Art (RADA), where she later became an associate and directed student productions; she also studied clowning with Philippe Gaulier at École Philippe Gaulier in France.

-Hunter experienced depression in her early life.
-During her time at RADA, she was seriously and permanently injured in an incident referred to for most of her career as a "car accident", in which "she broke her back, pelvis and one arm, smashed an elbow, crushed a foot and collapsed a lung."
-She was told she would never walk again and was left with a crooked back, a bent elbow and a permanent limp.
-However as early as 2004, Hunter stated in an interview that she actually "threw herself from an upstairs window" in a suicide attempt.
+During Hunter's time at RADA, she was seriously and permanently injured in an incident referred to for most of her career as a "car accident"; she broke her back, pelvis and one arm, smashed an elbow, crushed a foot and suffered a collapsed lung.
+Hunter was told she would never walk again and was left with a crooked back, a bent elbow, and a permanent limp.
+Years later, Hunter stated in an interview that her injuries occurred when she attempted suicide by jumping out of a window.